Extend Your Global Privacy Strategy through Binding Corporate Rules

 We then assess your company against our BCR Readiness Assessment requirements, based on a combination of sources including the Article 29 Working Party papers (WP 74, WP 108, WP 133) and the Referential BCR CBPR Requirements (“Referential”).

 Our privacy experts deliver a Findings Report that includes a summary of requirements that are met along with gaps and recommended action items, broken down by priority and level of effort.
 This can help you determine whether to continue with preparation for the BCR submission.

 Should you decide to move forward with preparation, the Findings Report serves as a project plan of clearly defined steps.
 This can help you effectively direct internal resources as well as outside counsel or consultants on any necessary work, so you can stay in control of the scope and budget.

 GuidanceTRUSTe privacy experts advise on how best to package existing documentation to streamline the BCR application process.

 BCRs vs. MODEL CONTRACT CLAUSES

 Several privacy compliance mechanisms are available to provide coverage across multiple regions.
-With some uncertainty around the US-EU / US-Swiss Safe Harbor Framework, companies are now looking to BCRs or Model Contract Clauses as potential solutions.
+With some uncertainty around the EU-US Privacy Shield / US-Swiss Safe Harbor Framework, companies are now looking to BCRs or Model Contract Clauses as potential solutions.

 Each option has benefits and trade–offs that are important to weigh when selecting a mechanism that fits your needs.